xiaomlove/nexusphp-doc/docs/en/installation.md

 ## Other

-### To enable https or not
+### About https

-It is recommended to enable it.
-One is for security, and the other is to remove the browser's obtrusive "not secure" wording.
-Free certificates are available from [Let's Encrypt](https://letsencrypt.org/), and some other cloud server vendors offer them.
+It is recommended to use cloudflare's DNS resolution service, which provides free ssl certificates.
+Under the SSL/TLS menu, select Full or Strict encryption mode, create the certificate under the [Source Server] submenu, save and upload it to the source server, and configure it as described in the above document.